If you use the kubectl Crossplane plugin to install a Provider or

 All providers maintained by the Crossplane community mirror Crossplane’s support

-flag.
+of the --debug flag.
 The easiest way to set flags on a provider is to create a

-and reference it from the Provider
+ControllerConfig and reference it from the Provider:

 apiVersion: pkg.crossplane.io/v1alpha1